HelenMao/MAG-Edit/README.md

 <p align="center">
 <img src="assets/teaser.png" width="1080px"/>
 <br>
-<em>Given a source image, a source prompt, an edited prompt and a mask as input, our method, MAG-Edit, Our method, MAG-Edit, generates an image that aligns with the edited prompt in the masked region.</em>
+<em>Given a source image, a source prompt, an edited prompt and a mask as input, our method, MAG-Edit, generates an image that aligns with the edited prompt in the masked region.</em>
 </p>

+## TODO:
+- [ ] Release Code
+- [ ] Release MAG-Bench

 ## Results